jonghyeonk/KB-Contextualization/README.md

 ## Visualization with graph

-We also showed the trend graph by increasing weight value of BK.
+We also showed trend graphs by increasing weight value of BK.
 The all graphs can be seen in the folder '\plots_improvement'.

 If you want to re-generate the graphs by yourself, you can simply do it by: